 Light white smoke

 This is the most common form of smoke from the exhaust.
 It is also the least harmless to your car.
-What you see as a thin white smoke is actually water vapor that has condensed.
+What you see as a thin white smoke is water vapor that has condensed.
 You will experience this kind of smoke in almost all gasoline cars.
 It clears out after a few miles.

 Blue/gray exhaust smoke

 This should worry you.
-It means your car is burning oil or you have some oil leaks that finds its way to the combustion chamber.
+It means your car is burning oil or you have some oil leaks that find its way to the combustion chamber.
 This should be checked immediately as oil is vital for lubrication and heat dissipation.
 Oil leaks are common if you have damaged piston rings, worn cylinder walls or your valves are leaking.

 Black Exhaust smoke